Antennas for Classic Bluetooth and Bluetooth Low Energy

 Bluetooth is a wireless communication for data transfer via creating local area networks over short distances between two devices.
 It specialises in high bandwidth applications without affecting power consumption.
 Because of this, it operates within the 2.4GHz frequency band, striking a balance between short range and high data throughput.
 Since its introduction, it has become one of the most used wireless technologies for IoT applications due to its properties of low power consumption, multiple-device connection, and low interference for short range connections.

-Bluetooth Low-Energy (BLE)
+Bluetooth low-energy (BLE)

 Bluetooth Low Energy (BLE) offers improved efficiency features instead of a focus on throughput, providing better integration for small battery capacity devices.
 BLE specialises in data transfer with better power consumption and device efficiency, whereas standard/classic Bluetooth is focused on throughput demanding applications such as audio.
 Its most recent specification, Bluetooth 5.3, introduced further efficiency features such as periodic advertising and channel classification enhancements.
 The trade off, however, is that BLE cannot be used for devices that require the higher throughput and bandwidth of classic Bluetooth.